 What is a Junior ISA?

-A Junior ISA, also referred to as a JISA, is a long-term, tax-free savings account for children, and has been designed specifically to help secure your child’s financial future.
+So, what is a Junior ISA?
+A Junior ISA, also referred to as a JISA, is a long-term, tax-free savings account for children, which has been designed specifically to help secure your child’s financial future.

-There is a whole host of reasons why parents or guardians wish to save for their children’s future.
-From a travelling savings pot to a deposit for a first home, university fees to a wedding fund, a Junior ISA is a convenient and flexible way to invest in your child’s future.
+There are a whole host of reasons why parents or guardians wish to save for their children’s future.
+From a travelling savings pot to assistance with a deposit for a first home, university fees or a wedding fund, a Junior ISA is a convenient and flexible way to invest in your child’s future.
 It also adds reassurance that they’ll be financially secure and have savings growing as they do.

-A Junior ISA must be opened by the child’s parent or guardian and is available for children aged 0 – 18 years old who are living in the UK.
-Children aged 16 and 17 can open a JISA themselves.
-Once the account is opened, it is possible for family and friends of the child to also pay money into the account.
+How exactly do Junior ISAs work?
+A Junior Individual Savings Account must be opened by the child’s parent or guardian and is available for children aged 0 to 18 years old who are living in the UK.
+Children aged 16 and 17 can open a Junior ISA themselves.
+Once the account is opened, it is possible for family and friends of the child to also pay money into the account – perfect for birthdays.

 Parents or guardians can open a Junior ISA and manage the account; however, the funds within the account belong to the child.